Blend

 4. Do you have a portfolio or examples to show in an interview?

-If you answered yes to 3 or more, you're further along than most applicants.
+If you answered yes to 4 or more, you're further along than most applicants.
+You're ready to start applying.

-If you answered yes to fewer than 3, that's exactly what our AI Career Readiness Scorecard helps with — it identifies your specific gaps and gives you a personalised action plan.
+If you answered yes to fewer than 3, that's exactly what our AI Career Readiness Scorecard helps with — it identifies your specific gaps and gives you a personalised action plan based on your background and target role.

 Next Step